cenk1cenk2/old-do-dyndns/README.md

   -a, --auth-token  Asks the user for prompt before taking action.
   -s, --subdomain   Asks the user for prompt before taking action.
   -d, --domain      Asks the user for prompt before taking action.
-  -m, --memory      Will disable creating SQLITE database in $PWD which is
+  -m, --memory      Will disable creating text database in $PWD which is
                     intended reduce the API queries and run from program memory instead.                                           [boolean] -h, --help        Show help                                          [boolean]